iamnottheway/Kemosabe-examples/README.md

-### An Example Messenger bot built using Kemosabe
+### Example bots built using Kemosabe for Messenger

-Note: This bot will only run on flasks development server for now.
-Can't be used with other servers yet.

 ### Setting things up